 With the help of Dr. Tom Moorcroft, an osteopathic physician focused on infectious disease, we discuss the current risk of becoming infected with coronavirus, how to protect yourself and how to stay informed.

 How likely are you to get the coronavirus?

 As of March 3, 2020, there are 60 confirmed and presumptive cases of coronavirus in the US, and six deaths, with reports coming from 12 US states.
 These are people who were tested in the US through the public health surveillance systems and does not include people who traveled back to the US after already being tested for the virus.
 According to the World Health Organization (WHO), there are 53 cases of people in the US who are being treated for the disease.

-Despite those numbers, the that if you haven't traveled to an area where the virus is spreading or come in contact with someone who has it, your risk of getting coronavirus is low.
+Despite those numbers, the WHO maintains that if you haven't traveled to an area where the virus is spreading or come in contact with someone who has it, your risk of getting coronavirus is low.

 As of March 3, 2020, the CDC is no longer providing a number for pending cases or cases that tested negative because, per the CDC website, "Now that states are testing and reporting their own results, CDC's numbers are not representative all of testing being done nationwide."

 According to Moorcroft, "This isn't something you should lose sleep over right now."